Toyota Stadium (Kentucky)

-Toyota Stadium is a stadium in Georgetown, Kentucky.
-It is the home field of Georgetown College's American football, soccer, and lacrosse teams.
-It also hosts Lexington SC of USL League One and previously hosted the training camp for the Cincinnati Bengals.
+Toyota Stadium is a stadium located on the campus of Georgetown College in Georgetown, Kentucky, United States.
+The stadium serves as home venue to Georgetown Tigers football, soccer, and lacrosse teams.
+It also previously hosted Lexington SC of USL League One and USL W League and the training camp for the Cincinnati Bengals.
 The stadium, which holds 5,000 and is expandable to 20,000, was built in 1997.

 It was also used by the local Scott County High School for home high school football games from 1997 until the opening of Great Crossing High School in 2019; the two high schools now share Great Crossing's football stadium.

-On February 24, 2023, Lexington SC announced they would play the 2023 USL League One season at Toyota Stadium.